 In 2010, Masayoshi Son, the billionaire founder of Softbank Corp., laid out a plan for the next 300 years.
 For a start, he would invest in 5,000 companies by 2040, giving his unborn successors a base to build on.

 Son’s ambitions have made him Japan’s second-richest man, with a fortune estimated at $7.7 billion, according to the Bloomberg Billionaires Index.
 He has taken stakes in Yahoo Inc., Alibaba Group and Zynga Inc., and in his biggest deal bought Vodafone Group Plc’s mobile-phone business in Japan in 2006.
 He is now aiming to expand in the U.S. and is in talks to take a controlling stake in Sprint Nextel Corp.
-(S)
+(S:US)

 “Son has been buying up companies one after another,” said Mitsuo Shimizu, an analyst at Iwai Cosmo Securities.
 “He’s very bold and takes a lot of risks to make Softbank bigger.”

 In his 300-year plan, Son, 55, laid out a Darwinian comparison of business to living species and forecast that 99.98 percent of companies would cease to exist in their current form over the next 30 years.
 He vowed Tokyo-based Softbank would survive.